The Future of Digital Democracy: Learning with Ukraine

 Confirmed speakers:

-E. Glen Weyl on the urgent need for radical democratic innovation for a pluralistic, positive future.
+E. Glen Weyl, founder of RadicalxChange, on the urgent need for radical democratic innovation for a pluralistic, positive future.

 Oleksii Zhmerenetskyi, People's Deputy of Ukraine, member of Parliament and founder of the Strategic Foresight parliamentary caucus on exploring the future of digital democracy in Ukraine.

-Oleksandra Radchenko, Coordinator of the E-Democracy in E-Governance for Accountability and Participation Program (EGAP), East Europe Foundation on how transparent online public services increase trust and reduce corruption in Ukraine.
+Oleksandra Radchenko, Coordinator of the E-Democracy in E-Governance for Accountability and Participation Program (EGAP) at East Europe Foundation, on how transparent online public services increase trust and reduce corruption in Ukraine.

 Session 2: Making Democracy More Resilient in Crisis